By Molly Patrick

 Go through it and allow it to be yours.

 Hold on to the reality of impermanence and know that the intensity of your feelings will eventually come down a notch.

 And finally, remind yourself that it would be weird if things didn’t change.

 If there’s one thing that I know for sure, it’s that neither you nor I are alone on this beautiful and sometimes painful ride.
 We’re in this together and I thank you for being part of it.

 Eating nourishing food during times of suckage makes things a little easier.
 And sometimes a little easier makes a big, huge difference.
 My weekly Plant Fueled Meal Plans will keep you on track and inspired to eat whole plants foods, regardless of the changes you’re going through.
-They’re only $20 a month and you can cancel anytime.
 They’re almost as good as having ripe papayas 30 feet from your front door.

 Today’s recipe is part two of last Saturday’s recipe.

 Fried rice without oil is a thing – and it’s damn delicious.
 I adapted this recipe from Luanne’s staple fried rice recipe.
 Thanks Lu!